-47 Consistent with the Fund's unique role in LICs, it can provide moderate levels of liquidity support to help address macroeconomic imbalances, while the bulk of financial assistance is normally expected to come from donors.
+53 Consistent with the Fund's unique role in LICs, it can provide moderate levels of liquidity support to help address macroeconomic imbalances, while the bulk of financial assistance is normally expected to come from donors.
 Fund financial support, while concessional and aimed at similar long-term goals, is distinct from development assistance provided by others (often on more concessional terms) as it provides inter-temporal smoothing of adjustment rather than a permanent resource transfer.
 Fund lending to LICs is generally expected to catalyze such donor support, leveraging the Fund's scarce subsidy resources.
-See A New Architecture of Facilities for Low-Income Countries (IMF, 2009e) and The Fund's Facilities and Financing Framework for Low-Income Countries (IMF, 2009b).
+See A New Architecture of Facilities for Low-Income Countries (IMF, 2009e) and IMF (2009b).